 Fairy Park, Anakie – A Fun Day Trip from Melbourne

-Fairy Park makes a great day trip from Melbourne if you have kids.
+Fairy Park makes a great day trip from Melbourne if you have young kids.
 This fairy tale theme park is one of Victoria’s oldest, filled with traditional tales, myths, and legends.
 In fact, if you grew up in Melbourne, most of you probably visited when you were younger.
 Located about an hour West of Melbourne, in Anaki, Fairy Park is a great place to take your kids for a fun day of fairy tales and adventure.

 Fairy Park – Fun for Kids around Melbourne

 Be prepared to step back in time when you visit one of Victoria’s oldest theme parks.
 As you follow the path around, you are greeted with traditional scenes from the most well known fairy tales and stories.